rafkus/react-dishes-form/README.md

 ### TODO
 * require all fields before submit.
 * adjust Material UI Slider component or create custom slider component for `soup spiciness`
+* use redux-thunk and action creators for request
+* set Preparation time placeholder for "00:00:00"